samah-balkhair/Tweets_Opinions/README.md

 ### Phase 1 - Setup

-The file import_tweets_hashtag.py has the script to import the tweets using Twitter API. in order to be able to run this file you have to have twitter developer account to obtain Twitter API Security codes.
+The file phase1_import_tweets.py has the script to import the tweets using Twitter API api.search_tweets. in order to be able to run this file you have to have twitter developer account to obtain Twitter API Security codes.
 I hide my own for security purpose.

 To run this file you have to have config.ini file that contains your own API twitter security key, it should be saved as following: